SERA-LSA Doctoral Dissertation Research Grant

 A description of the dissertation research to be undertaken and its relevance to social and economic rights (1000 words maximum).

-A letter from the chair of the applicant’s dissertation committee, indicating:
+A letter from the chair of the applicant’s dissertation committee (or dissertation supervisor), indicating:

 that the dissertation proposal has been successfully defended (or formally accepted);

-that the proposed research is appropriate for the SERA Human Rights Dissertation Grant in that it is explicitly on social and economic rights (see frequently asked questions for further guidance); and
+that the proposed research is appropriate for the SERA-LSA Doctoral Dissertation Research Grant in that it is explicitly on social and economic rights (see frequently asked questions for further guidance); and

 that the applicant is likely to complete the dissertation.